M-Devloo/Cutouch-shutter-actuator/README.md

 ### Ladder input logic.

 The ladder input logic is sometimes hard to read.
 Especially the status calculation which uses WMOV, WINC & WADD on different data objects.
 The funny thing is, it is just to calculate a shutter percentage!
 This section will explain on what does what.

 You have basically three sections in the ladder screen.

 * Push button input logic
 * Relay output logic
-* Shutter status calculation (This is done in ladder because why not.
-In the basic code it was also possible)
+* Shutter status calculation (mixture of basic & ladder code)

 #### Push button input logic.